Shweta-creater/Biodata.md/TASK3.md

   <summary> Script </summary>
   !/bin/bash
 #Here the exact column Intern Name is found.

 #Here $CAT is used to show the contents of a file.

 #GREP is used to find the row with a specific name.

 #-i is used to find letters whether the letter is in upercase or in lowercase.

 #Here tr command is used to translate and delete characters.

 #Here wc -c command is used to count commas.

 #Here wget command is used to download spreadsheet 1 with the help of url

 #Here mv command is used to rename the file

 #Here the exact column Average is found.

 #Here $CAT is used to show the contents of a file.

 #GREP is used to find the row with a specific name.

 #-i is used to find letters whether the letter is in upercase or in lowercase.

 #Here tr command is used to translate and delete characters.

 #Here wc -c command is used to count commas.
-#c1 is used to get the exact column no.
-#e1 is used to add 1 to the total number of commas.

 #Here $ cat is used to show the contents of a file.

 #$TAIL -n + 4 is used to not show the beginning 4 line of the file.

 #$AWK is used to extract the required column and print the Name Sum and Average.

 name=shweta

 source /home/shweta/task3/script3.conf

 if [ $URL111 = $name ]